aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/outputting-sequential-data/working-with-common-data-bands/_index.md

 ﻿---
-title: Working with Common Data Bands
+title: Working with Common Data Bands in Java
+articleTitle: Working with Common Data Bands
+linktitle: Working with Common Data Bands
 description: "Output a common data band withing a paragraph when building a report Java."
 type: docs
 weight: 10